STUDENT MENTORING & COUNSELLING

 It is carried at various levels:

-- At the beginning of the first semester, academically weaker students on the basis of PCM percentage in PUC are allotted Faculty Advisors to monitor their performance on one-to-one basis
+- At the beginning of the first semester, academically weaker students on the basis of PCM percentage in PUC are allotted Faculty Advisors to monitor their performance.

 - For monitoring students in groups, there is a ‘Proctor system' where two Faculty members are assigned the responsibility of monitoring each class.
 They monitor the performance of the students in terms of attendance, performance in sessional examinations, tasks and other academic activities